Generally healthy, fit donkeys do very well on a basic diet of good quality feeding straw and limited access to grass and hay/haylage if required.

 Finally, donkeys love Polo mints and ginger biscuits, which are great for tempting fussy feeders but care should be taken not to feed too many as they are very high in sugar and may lead to your donkey becoming overweight or suffering from health problems.

 Feeding hints and tips

 The following hints and tips are important to remember when feeding your donkey:

-- Try to avoid feeding your donkeys more than 1 kg of food at a time, small frequent meals are best.
+- Try to avoid feeding your donkeys more than 1kg of supplementary food at a time, small frequent meals are best

 - Continually assess your donkey’s body condition and make changes to their diet accordingly, if in doubt consult your vet.

 The Donkey Sanctuary does not endorse any individual food or manufacturer.
 The information provided in this fact sheet is intended as a guide to allow donkey owners to research the most suitable product for their own situation.